-Social work professors collaborate with community organizations to explore experiences of anti-Asian racism and develop strategies to address the crisisCategories: Alumni + Friends, Faculty, Izumi Sakamoto, Lin Fang
+Social work professors collaborate with community organizations to explore experiences of anti-Asian racism and develop strategies to address the crisisCategories: Alumni + Friends, Faculty, Izumi Sakamoto, Lin Fang, Research

 A few weeks before the pandemic officially began, recent Master of Social Work graduate Kennes Lin helped launch a website with the Chinese Canadian National Council Toronto Chapter for reporting incidents of anti-Asian racism.
 Today, she says she couldn’t have imagined the intensity or duration of the racism that’s occurred since then: in 2021, the site logged 943 reports, a 47 per cent increase over 2020.
 To better understand this upsurge in hate speech and violence, and how it’s affecting Asian people, Lin is collaborating on two U of T social work research initiatives.

 The projects’ lead researchers – Lin Fang and Izumi Sakamoto, both associate professors at the Factor-Inwentash Faculty of Social Work – have partnered with community organizations to reach a cross-section of Canada’s Chinese population.
 Though they’re taking different approaches, Fang and Sakamoto are both aiming to explore Chinese people’s current and past experiences of anti-Asian racism, heighten awareness inside and outside Chinese communities, and develop strategies to address the crisis.

 “Social work research on contemporary anti-Asian racism and the unique ways it manifests has been scarce, reflecting its low profile in broader society,” says Fang.
 “This racism has always existed in Canada and elsewhere, but it’s not been at the forefront of most people’s consciousness.
 COVID-19 was a catalyst, unfortunately, making it more visible and present.”